tamilselvanarjun/auto-ed/docs/mod1.rst

 Some Key Takeaways
 ^^^^^^^^^^^^^^^^^^
 * Our function was decomposed into a series of elementary operations
-* These operations include both basic binary operations (addition, subtraction, multiplication, and division) and unary operations (exponential functions, trigonometric functions)
+* These operations include both basic binary operations (addition, subtraction, multiplication, and division), unary operations (negation), and elementary functions (exponential functions, trigonometric functions)
 * Using this graph to compute the derivative is the same process as using the chain rule to compute the derivative, allowing the derivative to be computed to machine precision

 Exercises